-- ♣ Thorough Knowledge of the subjects taught: The dedicated group of teachers ensure that the students gain a deep knowledge of the subjects. - ♣ Technological Upgradation: In addition to the syllabus the students are also trained in using ICT, prepare presentations, work on various features of Office. - ≠ Ethics and Values in Life: Students realize and appreciate the moral values which help them to transform into a good citizen. - ♣ Environment Consciousness is developed. - ↓ Through collaborative assignments, the quality of Teamwork is developed. - ♣ Knowledge of correlation between literature and Social Sciences - ♣ Acquiring sense of social responsibility through participation in various extension and outreach activities. - ♣ Student can pursue higher studies, take up courses for Teaching or apply for competitive examinations.
+- Thorough Knowledge of the subjects taught: The dedicated group of teachers ensure that the students gain a deep knowledge of the subjects. - Technological Upgradation: In addition to the syllabus the students are also trained in using ICT, prepare presentations, work on various features of MS Office, make the best use of AI tools, etc. - 4 Improvement of Communicative Skills. - Ethics and Values in Life: Students realize and appreciate the moral values which help them to transform into good citizens. - 4 Environment Consciousness is developed. - 4 Through collaborative assignments, the capacity of Teamwork is developed. - 4 Knowledge of correlation between literature and social sciences. - Acquiring a sense of social responsibility through participation in various extension and outreach activities. - Students are equipped to pursue higher studies, take up courses for Teaching or apply for competitive examinations.